cocoatype/blackhighlighter.app/content/blog/price-increase.md

 - **$4.99 per year**, a savings of over 60% compared to the monthly option.
 - **$19.99 once**, for those who prefer to avoid auto-renewing subscriptions.

 All of these options provide access to the same exact set of Ultra Highlighter features; the different options are all about what you find most convenient.
-As a token of gratitude for those of you who've kept up with Black Highlighter for a while, the one-time purchase is on sale for the same $4.99 price it was previously until [DATE].
+As a token of gratitude for those of you who've kept up with Black Highlighter for a while, the one-time purchase is on sale for the same $4.99 price it was previously until March 25, 2025.
 And to reiterate: if you already have the Ultra Highlighter upgrade from a past purchase, that's still honored and nothing will change.
 Thank you greatly for your past support.

 I know that a change in pricing like this is going to be surprising, so let me share a bit about why it’s happening.
 Black Highlighter started as a personal passion project.
 As such, it’s always been an app where I've had more ideas for how to expand and improve it than the free time needed to actually build those ideas.
 This updated pricing helps with that situation.
 It’s not about funding any particular new features, but about creating a sustainable foundation that allows me to work full-time on Black Highlighter for years to come.